ravenusmc/dress_reviews/readme.md

 # Issues / Other

+There are two main issues in this project.
+One of them may okay but a lot more testing is required.
+The second is basically just because I got lazy.

-The one issue that this project may need is that the data range area, on the form, may have some bugs in it.
+1. The first issue is that the data range area, on the form, may have some bugs in it.
 I thought I had the system working and then noticed that it had issues.
 I rebuilt it and think I may have fixed it but I've not fully tested it.

-The other thing is that on the common words graph it only goes through ratings 1-4 and not 1-5.
+2. The second issue is that on the common words graph it only goes through ratings 1-4 and not 1-5.
 The reason being is that there are over 700,000 words with for the 5 star rating and it was taking to long to get the results!

 # Preview